ME-ICA/tedana/docs/classification_output_descriptions.rst

 Tedana outputs multiple files that can be used to subsequent analyses and to better understand one's denoising results.
-In addition to the `descriptions of file names`_ this page explains the contents of several of those files in more detail.
+In addition to the :doc:`output_file_descriptions` this page explains the contents of several of those files in more detail.
-`Building decision trees`_ covers the full process, and not just the descriptions of outputted files, in more detail.
+:doc:`building_decision_trees` covers the full process, and not just the descriptions of outputted files, in more detail.

-.. _Building decision trees: building_decision_trees.html

 TEDPCA codes
 ============